-Treatment with a laxative is needed only if self care measures, such as eating plenty of fibre and drinking enough fluid, do not work well in relieving constipation.
+Treatment with a laxative is needed only if lifestyle measures, such as eating plenty of fibre, drinking enough fluid, and exercising regularly do not work well in relieving constipation.

 What are the different types of laxatives?

 There are several types of laxatives that differ in how quickly they start working, how helpful they are in different situations, their taste and cost and possible side effects.
 Some of them are available from your pharmacy, and others on prescription from your doctor.
 The four main groups of laxatives are:

 - bulk-forming laxatives (or fibre supplements)